 A virtual file containing a rectangular subsection of an image can be extracted and opened by specifying the range of pixels (start:end) along each axis to be extracted from the original image.
 One can also specify an optional pixel increment (start:end:step) for each axis of the input image.
 A pixel step = 1 will be assumed if it is not specified.
-If the start pixel is larger than the end pixel, then the image will be flipped (producing a mirror image) along that dimension.
+If the start pixel is larger then the end pixel, then the image will be flipped (producing a mirror image) along that dimension.
 An asterisk, '', may be used to specify the entire range of an axis, and '-' will flip the entire axis.
 The input image can be in the primary array, in an image extension, or contained in a vector cell of a binary table.
 In the later 2 cases the extension name or number must be specified before the image section specifier.

+consisting of the odd numbered columns (1st axis) and the even numbered rows (2nd axis) of the image in the primary array of the file.

-myfile.fits[1:512:2, 2:512:2] - open a 256x256 pixel image myfile.fits[, 512:256] - open an image consisting of all the columns in the input image, but only rows 256 through 512.
-The image will be flipped along the 2nd axis since the starting pixel is greater than the ending pixel. myfile.fits[:2, 512:256:2] - same as above but keeping only every other row and column in the input image. myfile.fits[-, ] - copy the entire image, flipping it along the first axis. myfile.fits[3][1:256,1:256] - opens a subsection of the image that is in the 3rd extension of the file. myfile.fits[4; images(12)][1:10,1:10] - open an image consisting of the first 10 pixels in both dimensions.
+myfile.fits[, 512:256] - open an image consisting of all the columns in the input image, but only rows 256 through 512.

+The image will be flipped along the 2nd axis since the starting pixel is greater than the ending pixel.

+myfile.fits[:2, 512:256:2] - same as above but keeping only every other row and column in the input image.

+myfile.fits[3][1:256,1:256] - opens a subsection of the image that is in the 3rd extension of the file.

+myfile.fits[4; images(12)][1:10,1:10] - open an image consisting of the first 10 pixels in both dimensions.
 The original image resides in the 12th row of the 'images' vector column in the table in the 4th extension of the file.